Benlnj33/IS601_Midterm/README.md

 Here is the Advanced Python Calculator for my Software Engineering Graduate Course Midterm (IS601) This calculator app is a Python based command line calculator that allows users to perform basic arithmetic operations, manage calculation history, and customize functionalities using plugins.

-o set up the Calculator App, pls follow these steps that i wrote out:
+To set up the Calculator App, pls follow these steps that i wrote out:

 Clone the repository:
 - git clone https://github.com/Benlnj33/IS601_Midterm